Have you ever walked away from an English lesson saying, “What?! How?! Why does this language have to be so complicated?!”

 Well, as usual, we break the rules and when we’re talking about what other people have said, we really create very ungrammatical sentences.

-But these alternatives to reported speech are what expert English speakers (from whatever country) from around the world use and they sound completely natural.
+But these alternatives to reported speech are what expert English speakers from around the world use, and they sound completely natural.

 They’re also much easier to use.

 So even if you don’t want to sound relaxed and a bit ungrammatical, these are still very useful to know so that you can recognise them when you hear them.

 Before we go into these, a quick observation:

 All of these expressions (except for the last one — kind of) use what we call “direct speech.”
 That means no changing the tense, no remembering to change “his” to “my” to “your” to whatever.